Skip to main content

 AI functions enhance and extend AI agents with custom functionality

-When configuring your AI agents or AI assistants, you might find that certain questions require specific responses that are difficult to configure through instructions.
+When configuring your AI agents, you might find that certain questions require specific responses that are difficult to configure through instructions.
 For example, you might have industry-specific formulas that the model isn't familiar with.
 Or you may want the agent to take an action in response to a specific prompt, such as updating the database.

 Because these functions are defined in a Squid Service in Typescript, they can access the full power of the Squid platform.
 This means customization of these functions is limitless.